Rachelios/rachel-blog/content/posts/2021-24-07---PantheonProject.md

 ![london.jpg](/media/london.jpg)

-London exerts a quite dominant of influence in Arts and Science and one of the cities with the most notable female figures while Tokyo is  the birthplace of historically renowned politicians and a Nobel-laureate writer.
+London exerts a quite dominant of influence in Arts and Science and one of the cities with the most notable female figures while Tokyo is  the birthplace of historically renowned emperors like Hirohito, Akihito.

 ![tokyo.jpg](/media/tokyo.jpg)